-Our staff will give you their time, attention and experience to look after your sight.
-Having been part of the local community for over 35 years, we understand that all our patients are different and should be treated as an individual.
-Our aim is to provide you with exceptional eye care, our experienced Optometrists will be with you every step of the way, completing every aspect of your examination.
+Our staff will give you their time, attention and experience while looking after your sight.
+Due to being part of the local community for over 35 years, we understand that all our patients are different.
+Treating you as an individual allows us to provide you with exceptional eye care.
+Our experienced Optometrists will be with you every step of the way, completing every aspect of your examination.

-Being an independent practice means we can spend time with you in order to thoroughly examine fully the health and condition of your eyes.
-All of our frames come with a 2 year guarantee and Free comfort checks for life.
+Should you require glasses, all of our frames come with a 2 year guarantee and Free comfort checks for life.
 We are here to help find, fit and produce the right glasses for you, at a budget that suits.
-We believe you won’t find better eyewear anywhere else, thats why we offer a complete satisfaction GUARANTEE with all our glasses.
+We believe you won’t find better eyewear, thats why we offer a complete satisfaction GUARANTEE with all our glasses.

 Simpson Optometrist is situated in the village of Muirhead.
-Providing exceptional eye care to the residents of not only Muirhead, but also Chryston, Stepps, Lenzie, Gartcosh, Moodiesburn, Glenboig and surrounding areas.
+Providing exceptional eye care to the residents of Chryston, Stepps, Lenzie, Gartcosh, Moodiesburn, Glenboig and surrounding areas.
 Click here to make your appointment.

 Sandie Simpson McGregor

 Sandie originally studied biology and worked in medical research before returning to university to study Optometry, graduating in 2009.

 Initially working for Forth Valley NHS Trust’s Eye Clinic, Sandie gained experience working alongside Ophthalmologists and Orthoptists.
 While there Sandie was also involved in specialist contact lens fitting, pre & post cataract assessments, Glaucoma clinics and children’s clinics.
 Sandie has also worked with low vision patients in the Forth Valley Sensory Centre.
 Sandie gained further experience at a large independent Optometrist in Greenock before joining the family business in 2010.